ahmetutluau/AUNetworking/README.md

 # AUNetworking

 This package is a generic network layer that you can easily use when networking in your projects.
-I got help from Alamofire and Async-await while making this package and it is also suitable for dependency injection and unit tests.
+I got help from URLSession and Async-await while making this package and it is also suitable for dependency injection and unit tests.

 ## Technologies
-- Alamofire
 - Async-await

 ## Installation